 Now, back to our song.
-“Drunken Sailor” was sung onboard sailing ships at least as early as the 1830s and it shares its melody with the traditional Irish “welcome home” song “Oro Se do Bheatha Bhaile.”
-Click or tap on the next image or link to hear this tune sung by Irish school children and get hints of the parallel melody line.
+“Drunken Sailor” was sung aboard sailing ships at least as early as the 1830s and it shares its melody with the traditional Irish “welcome home” song “Oro Se do Bheatha Bhaile.”
+Click or tap on the triangle in the next image or link to hear this tune sung by Irish school children and get hints of the parallel melody line.
 Cute kids, too!

 Our song’s lyrics will vary from ship to crew, but usually contain some variant of a discussion by fellow seamen of just what to do with an overly inebriated crew mate found still abed when he, like they, should be up and about.
 Each successive verse suggests a method, humorous or painful, of sobering or punishing the sodden seaman.

 Now, a disclaimer!
 Purged of the myriad anatomical, scatological, or sexual references one might find in other, more scholarly texts, I, good readers, have included YouTubes of only the most G-rated ones I could find.
 For the sake of tender ears, you’ll have to pursue other, more colorful examples on our own!
 Happy Googling!

 “Drunken Sailor” was revived as a popular song among non-sailors in the mid-20th century folk revival with recordings by groups like the Weavers and the Kingston Trio.
 It grew to become one of the best-known songs of the shanty repertoire among mainstream audiences.
 It has been performed and recorded by many musical artists and appeared regularly in popular culture.